topscoder/oldhost/README.md

-# oldhosts
+# oldhost

-`oldhosts` is a tool for bug bounty hunters to discover old hosts that are no longer available, but might still be present on different known and related servers.
+`oldhost` is a tool for bug bounty hunters to discover old hosts that are no longer available, but might still be present on different known and related servers.

 ## Installation

-To install `oldhosts`, follow the steps below:
+To install `oldhost`, follow the steps below:

     - Ensure you have Go installed on your system.
     - Run the following command to install the required packages:
     ```
-    go install -v github.com/topscoder/oldhosts
+    go install -v github.com/topscoder/oldhost
     ```

 ## Options
 Run the script using the following command-line arguments:

     ```
-    oldhosts -ips <ips> -hosts <hosts> [-curl] [-silent]
+    oldhost -ips <ips> -hosts <hosts> [-curl] [-silent]
     ```

     - `-ips` (required): Specify an IP address or provide a filename containing IP addresses (one per line).